Discover more from Content Captains

 Here's What a Traditional Content Marketing Career Path Looks Like

-Of course, this can get more granular.
-But from a high-level perspective, a content marketing career path includes these three titles:
+From a high-level perspective, a traditional content marketing career path includes these three titles:

 Content marketing specialist (entry-level)